fiyero/RCIC_kaggle/README.md

 ## Day 2 9th Sep 2019
 - Customize dataset class and dataloader to load the dataset
-- Build prototype model with densenet-121 structure with Pytorch
+- Build prototype model with densenet-121 structure with Pytorch, just first 100 data with 10 epochs and ran successfully

+## TBC
+- Add augmentation
+- Seresnet structure